GT

 About The Goodyear Tire & Rubber Company

-Headquartered within the consumer cyclical sector, The Goodyear Tire & Rubber Company focuses on Auto Parts services and products.
 The Goodyear Tire & Rubber Company, together with its subsidiaries, develops, manufactures, distributes, and sells tires and related products and services in the Americas, Europe, the Middle East,.
-Valued at $1.71B, GT is a small-cap name in its sector.
+With a market capitalization of $2.10B, it sits in mid-cap territory.
 The company offers various lines of rubber tires for automobiles, trucks, buses, aircraft, motorcycles, farm implements, and other applications under the Goodyear, Cooper, Kelly, Mastercraft, Roadmaster, Debica, Sava, Fulda, Mickey Thompson, Avon, and Remington brands, as well as various house brands and private-label brands.

 Key stats